christinespades/christineee.com/README.md

 ## License & Usage

-Copyright © 2025–2026 Christineee.
+Copyright © 2025–2026 Christine Spades.
 All rights reserved.

 This repository is proprietary software.
 Unauthorized copying, modification, redistribution, hosting, or commercial use is strictly prohibited.